peterze123/collection/README.md

 - youtube: using css and html to replicate YouTube Home Page
 - color-flipper: a minimal website that randomizes the color of the background
 - counter: an online stopwatch that countdown time
+- Aim Master: a web game to practice fps skills, simply click at the enemies shown (comes in various size, color, angle).
+One headshot or three body shot eliminates the enemy, records the time took for each shot.